 What happens after the vehicle is reported?

-A Council Enforcement Officer will inspect the vehicle usually within 24 hours of receiving the report to decide whether the vehicle is actually abandoned.
+A Council Enforcement Officer will inspect the vehicle and investigate whether it is actually abandoned.
 If in the opinion of the Enforcement Officer the vehicle is abandoned then the course of action that will be taken by the Council is dependent on the condition and location of the vehicle:

 - Vehicles that have been designated as "abandoned and only fit for destruction" These vehicles will be taken straight to an Authorised Treatment Facility (ATF).
 The decision on whether a vehicle is only fit for destruction or not will be based on the age, condition and market value of the vehicle, and whether or not the vehicle has a registered keeper.
 The ATF will treat the vehicle as an end of life vehicle and produce a Certificate of Destruction (CoD).
 The ATF will keep one copy of the CoD and the Council will hold the other copy.